 Why is this happening?
 And how can we fix it?
 (And, it is happening to you?)

-Fix This Foundational Problem
+Fix The Foundational Problem in Healthcare Digital Strategy

-Why is digital strategy setting overall marketing strategy inside so many healthcare organizations?
+Why is healthcare digital strategy setting overall marketing strategy inside so many healthcare organizations?
 The reason comes from the most massive disruption in marketing since the invention of the printing press: the internet.

 As we began to realize the power of the web, marketing departments started to think about digital as a chance to embrace a new medium.
 But digital is just one of many channels—do you have a separate direct mail department?
 Or a phone department?
 Probably not.
 And yet so many healthcare marketing departments divide marketing and digital into two distinct core areas.
 Why on earth?

 A lot of it has to do with marketers who are reluctant to fully embrace digital, or worse, who are pushing off learning about it at all.
 They can more easily hide from digital when it’s shoved into a separate department.
 “Let the digital team deal with it,” is a common refrain, along with “It’s just a fad,” “It won’t last,” and “It doesn’t matter.”
 Sound familiar?

 But you can’t hide anymore.
 Every single person in the marketing department must be trained about digital—the different channels, how to operate the channels, how ROI is measured and how to use content successfully on each of those channels.